saikumar14-08/NextJS/routing/README.md

 -> Authentication routes: register, login, forgot-password -> To group all of them create a auth folder and create register folder, login folder, forgot-password folder and page.tsx in those folders.
 -> But to access login page, you've to use /auth/login.
 To avoid that you wrap name of auth folder in () like (auth)

+Layouts:
+-> Pages are route specific UI components
+-> A layout is UI that is shared between multiple pages in our app.(Ex: Header and footer which are same) -> layout.tsx is a mandatory file and it generates automatically even if you delete it.
+-> layout.tsx is common file and all the components loads into them using children props.

+Nested layouts:
+-> You can implement the nested routes just by creating a layout.tsx in the route folder.
+Make sure you spell the folder name correctly like layout.tsx.
+-> And also make sure in nested layouts you use only react commponents or <div>, <section>, <main>, etc. — no document-level HTML tags like <html>, <head>, or <body>.